The latest Adult Active Lives Survey is here! Click here to take a look at the May 2020-2021 report.

 Sport England have sought to explore and better understand not only the behaviours of children and young people, but also their attitudes towards sport and physical activity.

 They also explore the extent to which being active links to health.
 This includes levels of mental wellbeing and individual development,, as well as social and community development.

 For more information, including a breakdown of the following reports, visit our Children’s Active Lives Survey page.

 Useful tools and documents

 The following interactive tools will also help you to carry out further research.
 They can also help you to delve deeper into data provided by Sport England.

 The Active People Interactive tool is a unique and valuable resources.
-It helpa to unlock the potential of ALS data, allowing you to create your own tailored analysis.
+It helps to unlock the potential of ALS data, allowing you to create your own tailored analysis.

 The Local Sport Profile is another useful tool.
 It provides councils with a profile of up-to-date data for their local area.
-It covers sports participation, facilities, health, economic and demographics, all in one place.
+The tool also covers sports participation, facilities, health, economic and demographics, all in one place.

 Sport England Strategy: Uniting the Movement

 In January 2021 Sport England launched their 10-year strategy, Uniting the Movement.